andrewharmellaw/andrewharmellaw.github.com/_posts/2016-11-16-gelfands-algebra-chunk-1-fundamentals.md

 Lots of the subsequent posts will be taken from chunks derived from that book too.
 You can tell which because it'll be flagged in the title, and a tag ("[gelfand](/tags.html#gelfand-ref)").

 ## Chunking the _Standard Addition Algorithm_
-Gelfand kicks off with the _Standard Addition Algorithm_.
+{% newthought "Gelfand kicks off" %} with the _Standard Addition Algorithm_.
 It will surely be familiar to everyone from their elementary mathematics.
 It's described nicely [over at wikipedia](https://en.wikipedia.org/wiki/Elementary_arithmetic#Addition_algorithm) so I won't repeat it here.

 What follows is a tidied up{% sidenote 'sn-id-whatever' "I did them initially using pen and paper." %} verison of my notes from working through problem 2 (pp. 4) using the chunking approach from Oakley (chapter 7, "How to Build a Powerful Chunk").